TRISTAN-ORF/TRISTAN/README.md

 ## 📖 Quick Start

+TRISTAN can be used to detect translated ORFs using an input fasta file.
+See the (User Documentation)[https://transcript-transformer.readthedocs.io/en/latest/getting_started.html#tis-transformer-fa-sequence] for more info.

-TRISTAN is run from the command line, using a YAML configuration file to specify inputs and parameters.
+Otherwise, TRISTAN is run from the command line, using a YAML configuration file to specify inputs and parameters.

 1.  **Create a configuration file (`config.yml`):**